Nathan McClain

 Recent and Upcoming Courses

-• Increasingly, it would seem to be the preference of readers in our neo-narrative age, age of biography and memoir, age of the talk show: an appetite for story.
-For narrative.
-But the lyric poet might just as easily say that every narrative poem obscures a lyric and suspends time.
-What happens when a poem is more concerned with "how something felt" than "what happened"?
-In this course, participants will investigate such questions, as well as the lyric poem at various levels of craft and technique.
-Students will draft and revise lyric poems of their own and consider, in written responses, the merits of the lyric over the narrative mode.
-Students may read work by Charles Wright, Donald Justice, Donika Kelly, Sandra Beasley, and Emily Dickinson, among others. (keywords: #creativewriting #time #poetryworkshop #narrative)
+Increasingly, it would seem to be the preference of readers in our neo-narrative age-age of biography and memoir, age of the talk show, the podcast, and TTRPG actual play-an appetite for story.
+Or narrative.
+Which also applies to poetry.
+Though, the lyric poet might just as easily argue that every narrative poem obscures a lyric, which itself slows or suspends time.
+What occurs when a poem is more concerned with "how something felt" than "what happened"?
+What use is the lyric in poetry?
+In this course, participants will investigate such questions-we'll consider the lyric poem more generally, and we'll acquire and develop the craft and technique that builds such poems.
+Participants will have the opportunity to workshop their own poems as well as the poems of their peers.
+Students may read work by Charles Wright, Donald Justice, Donika Kelly, Sandra Beasley, and Emily Dickinson, among others.
+Keywords:creative writing, poetry, lyric, workshop

-• The late poet and essayist, Reginald Shepherd, in his thought-provoking essay, "The Other's Other," writes "I am just as much a black person when I write about spring snow and narcissus blooms as when I write about the South Bronx or the slave trade, and I am as much not."
-Poet, essayist, and editor Camille Dungy adds, "To bring more voices into the conversation about human interactions with the natural world, we must change the parameters of the conversation."
-For centuries, our writing about the living world has been defined by Anglo-American perspectives, though African American poets and writers have offered unique perspectives on American social and literary history to broaden our concept of ecocriticism and ecopoetics.
-In this course, students will consider and examine the literature of nature from the lens of poets and writers of color as well as explore their unique relationships to the living, natural world through original poetry, fiction, creative non-fiction, and hybrid forms.
-Students may read and consider the work of Aimee Nezhukumatahil, Jericho Brown, Lucille Clifton, Jennifer Chang, and Ed Roberson, among others.
-As part of the Environments and Change Learning Collaborative, we will have the opportunity to engage in collaborative work and projects with a cohort of classes at Hampshire College addressing similar questions from different perspectives to form a learning community. (#creativewriting, #naturewriting, #environmentaljustice)
+The late poet and essayist, Reginald Shepherd, in his thought-provoking essay, "The Other's Other," writes "I am just as much a black person when I write about spring snow and narcissus blooms as when I write about the South Bronx or the slave trade, and I am as much not."
+Poet, essayist, and editor, Camille Dungy, adds, "To bring more voices into the conversation about human interactions with the natural world, we must change the parameters of the conversation."
+For centuries, our writing about the living world has been defined by Anglo-American perspectives, though Black and brown poets and writers have offered unique perspectives on American social and literary history to broaden our concept of ecocriticism and ecopoetics.
+In this course, students will consider and examine the literature of nature from the lens of these poets and writers as well as explore their own unique relationships to the living, natural world through original poetry, fiction, creative non-fiction, and hybrid forms.
+Students may read and consider the work of Aimee Nezhukumatahil, Jericho Brown, Lucille Clifton, Jennifer Chang, and Ed Roberson, among others Keywords:creative writing, nature writing, ecopoetics, ecocriticism, environmental justice